 The B.E.
 Journal of Theoretical Economics, Forthcoming

 37 Pages Posted: 22 Aug 2013 Last revised: 12 Aug 2020

-This paper shows that capital outflows from emerging economies after financial integration can lead to simultaneous increases in the savings rate and in domestic asset prices.
-Under autarky, firms in emerging economies invest in risky capital while facing a borrowing constraint that creates a need for precautionary savings.
+Capital outflows after financial integration can lead to simultaneous increases in the national savings rate and asset prices in an economy with substantial financing costs.
+Under autarky, firms invest in risky capital while facing a borrowing constraint that creates a need for precautionary savings.
 Financial integration provides firms with access to foreign risk-free assets and results in two effects: a substitution effect, whereby firms divert some investments to foreign assets and cause capital outflows; and a wealth effect, whereby they grow richer in equilibrium and thus demand more domestic capital.
 Savings gluts and asset price booms occur when the wealth effect dominates.
-The increases in savings and asset prices are inefficiently high relative to the socially optimal level and can be amplified by heterogeneity in productivity among domestic firms.

 Suggested Citation: Suggested Citation